 Common Questions and Answers (FAQ)

 Can anyone join?
 Yes!
 We have everyone from 2 year old beginners to 65+ year old black belts.
 We have trained students at all different ability levels (special needs to Olympians) and many students with various disabilities.
 Martial arts training can be especially beneficial to students with ADD, Autism, ADHD, and various learning disabilities.
 We have martial arts classes for adults, taekwondo lessons for children, training for women, etc. Of course, the large variety of students means everyone doesn’t train in the same class.
-We have Tiger Cubs (2-3 year olds), Little Tigers (3-5), regular classes, and other programs like the Competition Team or the Demo Team.
+We have Little Tigers (3-5), regular classes, and other programs like the Competition Team or the Demo Team.
 We also have a special program called Silver Tigers for adults 40+.
 Each program is structured to be the best program for that age and ability level.

 When is the next session?
 We have rolling admissions, which means we can accept new students whenever they are ready.